Curriculum

 Sixth Grade Orchestra

-Designed for students who already play or are interested in learning violin, viola, cello, string bass, guitar or piano.
+This one-quarter course is open to all sixth graders and is designed for students interested in learning to play the violin, viola, cello, string bass, piano, or guitar.
 No previous music experience is required.
-The course includes the development of the skills necessary to become a musician and develop a life-long interest in music performance.
+The course includes the development of skills necessary to become a student musician.
+It concentrates on the development of note-reading skills, rhythmic patterns, intonation, and tonality.
 Students will be introduced to classical music as well as other popular styles with a variety of performing experiences throughout the school year.

 Topics covered: